 Many young people with reading, writing and communication difficulties may find it harder to realise their full academic potential.
 It can certainly extract the enjoyment from a story if it’s a challenge to read or understand the words on the page.
 Not being able to access the same educational resources as their peers can create unnecessary barriers to achievement, which in turn could lead to undermining a student’s motivation and self-esteem.

-Listening to audiobooks, however, eliminates the struggle some may have ‘decoding’ the words on the page, allowing the listener to visualise as they listen.
+The benefit of audiobooks, used either at home or in school, can really make a difference.
+Listening to audiobooks eliminates the struggle some may have ‘decoding’ the words on the page, allowing the listener to visualise as they listen.
 Their understanding is also helped by the tone of voice, accent, emphasis and timing given to the text by the professional reader.